thomastaylor312/helm-3-crd/README.md

   for custom storage backends but would be more difficult to program (and definitely harder for users to install).
 It may be the more robust option~ Just a controller for ease of use
-- ~Should rendering take place locally or in the controller?~ In the controller
+- ~Should rendering take place locally or in the controller?~ locally
 - How should we handle releases that are spread across multiple namespaces?
   Possibly a `ClusterRelease` object that is non-namespaced
 - Should the controller enforce the given manifest again if changes are detected